tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 3. Concurrently mutating aliased data, resulting in a race

 Pointer Safety Principle
-: Data should never be aliased and mutated at
+: Data should never be aliased and mutated at the same time
+* Boxes cannot be aliased -- assignment moves ownership
+* References
+i.e. If you have a ref to a member of a vector, then resizing the vector will invalidate the ref

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0MTg2Mzg5MiwtMTQ0Mzc4OTcwOCw2Mz
-U0NTMyNTksMTUzMzUzMjE2MSwtMjUwMjMwMTg0LDIyNDc5NjQw
-MSwzODI5NTk3MTIsMTkwNzQ3MTAzNSw2NzE4ODQyMzAsLTE5MT
-gzMjkyNjYsMTU3OTgwMjExNSwyNDQ2NjYwMzMsLTEzNTg2Mzg0
-NjYsMTA0ODEyNTIzNCwtMTQxMDg0MzIxOCw2MDY1NjIyMzAsND
-E2NTc1OTAyLC0xOTg1MTY5MDIzLDQwNjkzMjU5MSwtMzcxMzI5
-Mzg1XX0=
+eyJoaXN0b3J5IjpbMTg3NDEyODIwLC0xNDQzNzg5NzA4LDYzNT
+Q1MzI1OSwxNTMzNTMyMTYxLC0yNTAyMzAxODQsMjI0Nzk2NDAx
+LDM4Mjk1OTcxMiwxOTA3NDcxMDM1LDY3MTg4NDIzMCwtMTkxOD
+MyOTI2NiwxNTc5ODAyMTE1LDI0NDY2NjAzMywtMTM1ODYzODQ2
+NiwxMDQ4MTI1MjM0LC0xNDEwODQzMjE4LDYwNjU2MjIzMCw0MT
+Y1NzU5MDIsLTE5ODUxNjkwMjMsNDA2OTMyNTkxLC0zNzEzMjkz
+ODVdfQ==
 -->